oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 ### Update Members of a Collection

-Members of a collection can be updated by submitting a [PATCH]{.Keyword}
-request to the URL constructed by appending `/$each` to the resource path of the collection.
+Members of a collection can be updated by submitting a `PATCH` request to the URL constructed by appending `/$each` to the resource path of the collection.
 The additional path segment expresses that the request body describes an update to each member of the collection, not an update to the collection itself.

 The resource path of the collection MAY contain type-cast or filter segments to subset the collection, see [OData‑URL](#ODataURL).